EFFECTIVE: 1st January 2023

 Account & Log in Information

-When you register an account to access and use the Amber Platform you are required to provide us your email address.
-In addition, when you access your account you provide us your log-in ID and password and/or other security codes.
+When you register an account to access and use the Amber Platform you are required to provide us with your email address as your login account name and establish a password for your future login to your account.
 You may also provide us with voluntary information, for example, your first and last name, and certain preferences (e.g., language preferences).

 User Content and Information